Gbps/fastlog/README.md

-# fastlog: Simple and colorful Python logs
+# fastlog: ✨simple and colorful Python logs✨

 **Fastlog** is designed to spice up your Python script logs with a simple but familiar interface.